+WLT 101 4 C/75 CH

-WLT 101 Welding and Fabrication I
+Welding and Fabrication I F, Sp, Sm

+Lab fee

 This course covers the use of oxyacetylene and shielded metal arc welding equipment to perform various welding operations.
 It includes the use of filler rods for oxyacetylene.
 Brazing and silver soldering are included.